CLOSE X

 Irpinia Farm to Table

 As in other areas of Italy, the farm to table concept is nothing new in Irpinia.
-Our lunch at Nonna Pina, a country house in the town of Bagnoli Irpino, consisted of products grown just below the terrace where we dined.
+We had our lunch at Nonna Pina, a country house in the town of Bagnoli Irpino.
+It consisted of products grown just below the terrace where we dined.
 The rest of the meal, including the salami, cheeses, wine, truffles and wheat for the pasta, originated within a kilometer of our table.

 chef preparing lunch in Irpinia